LaunchCode-Education-Archived/liftoff-OLD/playbooks/instructor-playbook/week-6/README.md

     * Write down where they need improvement ie More examples from their experiences, staying on topic, answering questions completely, lack of confidence, etc.
     * Let them know they will have as many chances as necessary to pass this assignment, and that they can continue to work with the CEM.
 * Students might not make much progress towards their user stories.
-    * Either their stories were not good (too large, not specific enough).
+    * Either their stories were too large or not specific enough
         * Work with them to create better stories.
     * They are struggling to find time to work on their projects.
         * Have them plan out specific times this week they will work on their project.
     * They aren't skilled enough with languages or technologies they are using.
         * Give them some advice on learning tools, and notify the CEM.
     * They are blocked and need assistance before moving forward.
         * If they are blocked you can help them!
 However, try to make sure they aren't reliant on your help to make progress.
-Try pointing them in the correct direction over writing code, or debugging with them.
+Try pointing them in the correct direction over writing code or debugging with them.